TheEyeOfBrows/tsGB/README.md

-# Toy 6502 emulator for TypeScript in the web browser
+# Toy gameboy emulator for TypeScript in the web browser

 ## Install dependencies
 ```